dannychen0830/dannychen0830.github.io/research.md

 > "We have not succeeded in answering all our problems.
 The answers we have found only serve to raise a whole set of new questions.
 In some ways we feel we are as confused as ever, but we believe we are confused on a higher level and about more important things."
 >
-> -- from Oksendal's Stochastic Differential Equations book`
+> -- from Oksendal's Stochastic Differential Equations book

 My interest broadly lies in dynamical and statistical properties of stochastic systems, natural and engineering systems alike.
-Here are a few examples:
+I also want to learn more how control, information, and thermodynamics can be used to study random processes.

-- information processing in cells
+Here are a few examples of what I would like to know more about:
-- quantum circuit cutting and fragment reconstruction
+- biology: information processing in cells, population dynamics and ecology
-- applications of Markov chains (both discrete and continuous!)
+- operations research: game theory, queueing theory

-More often then not, we use randomness because we have to (we, from our selfish perspectives, live in an imperfect world afterall).
-Every experiment comes with an unenumerable list of confounding factors, and probability provides a language for being "hand-wavy" towards these external influences while productively drawing conclusions.
-However, through recent years, we've found many examples in natural world and engineering choices where stochasticity is intrinsic and/or beneficial!
+- others: training dynamics of artificial neural networks, MCMC

-For some concrete examples, in addition to original results in [Google Scholar](https://scholar.google.com/citations?user=W72N33YAAAAJ&hl=en), the [notes page](./notes.html) will show you a few things I know and the [reading list page](./reading_list.html) will tell you where I'm heading next.
+For some concrete examples on the things I have done, in addition to original results in [Google Scholar](https://scholar.google.com/citations?user=W72N33YAAAAJ&hl=en), the [notes page](./notes.html) will show you a few things I know and the [reading list page](./reading_list.html) will tell you where I'm heading next.